 Want to know more about the Starfield planets?
 Well, we couldn’t blame you, as there are absolutely loads of them.
 From desolate moons, to populated planets, to massive gas giants, there are a lot of worlds to explore in Bethesda’s upcoming space RPG.

 In the Xbox and Bethesda showcase in June 2022, it was revealed that Starfield would contain “over 1,000 planets” situated in over 100 different star systems.
 That’s a lot of planets, but those numbers aren’t just for show.
 Bethesda also revealed that players can land and explore each and every one of them when the Starfield release date arrives.

 From “baron, but resource heavy ice balls” like Chawla to “Goldilocks planets with life” like Gagarin, each of the Starfield planets comes with its own identity – gravity, temperature, types of fauna and flora, water content, and more will vary from place to place.
 So far, we only know about a handful of these worlds, either from official Bethesda communications or by spotting them in trailers and screenshots, so let’s take a look at them.

 Below we’ll go over what we know about each planet, which star system they’re in, and when they were revealed or spotted.

-This star system is the one we know the most about and seemingly the main hub of at least one of Starfield’s largest factions, United Colonies.
-Thanks to the extended gameplay trailer, we know that Alpha Centauri is home to three planets, one with two moons and a gas giant with its own set of moons.
+This star system is the one we know the most about and is seemingly the main hub of at least one of Starfield’s largest factions, United Colonies.
+Thanks to the extended gameplay trailer, we know that Alpha Centauri is home to three planets, one with two moons and a gas giant with several moons.